nacin023/connecticut-home-prices/README.md

 #### Geographic Pricing Trends:
 - The most expensive town for single-family homes is **Greenwich**, with an average sale price of **$2,473,378**.
 - The least expensive town is **Windham**, with an average sale price of **$159,641**.
-- These findings reflect the economic disparities across Connecticut, with wealthier towns like Greenwich being more desirable due to their proximity to major cities like New York.
+- These findings reflect the economic disparities across Connecticut, with wealthier towns like Greenwich likely being more desirable due to their proximity to major cities like New York.

 <div style="display: flex; justify-content: space-between;">
   <img src="https://github.com/user-attachments/assets/c5951df2-0494-4fce-a5d4-6b6adc552c7d" alt="Top 10 Most Expensive Towns" width="445"/>